simpleanalytics/blog/_posts/2022-03-01-what-are-internet-cookies.md

 Most browsers are aware of the fact that third-party cookies are bad.
 Only Google Chrome is not (yet) blocked third-party cookies and this is important to note as Chrome is by far the biggest (desktop) web browser in terms of market share.
 [Check out their cookie policy](https://support.microsoft.com/en-us/windows/microsoft-edge-browsing-data-and-privacy-bb8174ba-9d73-dcf2-9b4a-c582b4e640dd).

+### Brave

+Brave has come out of beta in the fall of 2019 and introduced itself as the “anti-advertising” browser.
+It strips ads of websites and lets the user opt-in to its own set of anonymized advertising.
+Its offering is fully focused on being a privacy-first browser.

+By default, it blocks third-party cookies and other tracking mechanisms.
+You can block ads and first-party cookies manually.
+Protecting against fingerprinting is also included in its toolbox.
+[Check out their cookie policy](https://support.brave.com/hc/en-us/articles/360050634931).

 <img loading="lazy" class="border" style="padding: 1rem;" src="https://assets.simpleanalytics.com/blog/cookies/marketshare-browsers.png" alt="">
 <p class="caption" markdown="1">Market share of internet browsers desktop (source [Statista](https://www.statista.com/statistics/544400/market-share-of-internet-browsers-desktop/))</p>

 Google Chrome has declared that it will be phasing out third-party cookies by 2022.
 However, they have already [postponed the deadline](https://blog.google/products/chrome/updated-timeline-privacy-sandbox-milestones/) to the end of 2023....Personally, I have a hard time believing that they are actually going to do this, as this will have huge consequences for their business model.

 We'll have to see how this plays out, but for now, if you don't want to be tracked by third-party cookies.
 Stay away from Google Chrome.
+Go for Brave, or at least stay away from Google Chrome.

 ## 5\.
 Do I need a cookie banner?